-For most small businesses they are proudly customer centric from a values and strategy point of view.
+Most small businesses are proudly customer centric from a values and strategy point of view.
 But as a small business grows, it also needs to be customer centric from a capabilities point of view.
-If you don’t have the tools and systems to really know who your customers are, you’re not going to be customer centric, no matter how much you want to be.
+If you don’t have the business tools and systems to really know who your customers are, you’re not going to be customer centric, no matter how much you want to be.

 Here, we look at why small businesses must be intentional about optimising and automating business processes to connect with their customers, and how our Small Business Marketing Toolkit will help you achieve that.

-Let’s look at marketing content – perhaps a blog or a video series – as an example of how to really get to know your most valuable customers.
+Let’s look at small business marketing content – perhaps a blog or a video series – as an example of how to really get to know your most valuable customers.

 It’s easy to track clicks on a website, just as it’s easy to track attendance at a conference booth.
-What businesses must move towards, however, is measuring in real time how potential customers travel through the funnel.
+What businesses must move towards, however, is using a CRM for small business to measure in real time how potential customers travel through the funnel.

 Of those clicks to the website, for example, how many become marketing-qualified leads?
 Of those leads, how many became sales-qualified opportunities?
 Of those opportunities, how many were closed?
 Of those closed, what was the cross-sell or upsell revenue over the following year?
 What is the total lifetime value of those customers, relative to the total cost to serve?